 It is not clear in how far the predicted carriage prevalences are compatible with observed data – this would be important to address.

-Answer: Thanks for making us notice that this is not clearly stated.
-We selected the initial conditions of the prevalence sampled uniformly between 5% and 30% following cross-sectional studies in the literature11 (https://pubmed.ncbi.nlm.nih.gov/21075057/).
+Answer: Thank you for noting that this statement is not clear.
+We selected the initial conditions of the prevalence sampled uniformly between 5% and 30% following cross-sectional studies in the literature11.
 We further: “derived a prior range of parameters and variables by imposing at equilibrium that the basic reproductive number and the carriage prevalence is around 20%, we study the sensitivity of the restriction to different decolonization periods (See Supplementary Information Figures SI2-SI4)”.
 However, we are unaware of any studies systematically reporting carriage data across time.
 Consequently, we could not validate the estimated prevalence in time.

 COVID19 DONE